NUMBER OF VOTES

 1. Your video must be made specifically for this year’s P4A.
 So, you must mention Project for Awesome in the video itself, and it should have been created recently.

-2. Try not to make your video too long.
-People are going to be watching a ton of videos on February 17-19, and no one wants to sit through a rambly, unedited vlog for ten minutes.
+3. Try not to make your video too long.
+People are going to be watching a ton of videos during P4A, and no one wants to sit through a rambly, unedited vlog for ten minutes.
 Keep your video short and to the point so that people will watch the whole thing and learn all about your cause.
 A good length to aim for is 2-4 minutes, unless you have such compelling content that it just needs to be longer.

 FUNDRAISING QUESTIONS